Audeze LCD-GX Headphone Review

 So if you listen to EDM, power rock or bass-eccentric music, the Black Dragon is a no brainer.

-Silver Dragon Premium Cable for Audeze
+Silver Dragon Premium Headphone Cable for Audeze

-The Silver Dragon Premium Cable for Audeze is going to provide a more broad soundstage to your music with additional detail and clarity.
+The Silver Dragon Premium Headphone Cable for Audeze is going to provide a more broad soundstage to your music with additional detail and clarity.
 All the Dragon Cables provide a nice 3dB boost to your overall output, so you don’t have to drive your headphones as much, albeit an incremental boost in efficiency.

 In listening to a number of tracks of the album The Dance by Fleetwood Mac, one of my favorite albums, the Silver Dragon really helped boost the USC drumline on Tusk - a feature in the mix that was buried using the LCD-GX stock cable.
 The bass drums and the snare line break through along with the drum kit, adding that additional percussive oomph to help drive the song.
 On rock music, the Silver Dragon helps tighten up the low-end frequencies, and more of the high-mids on electric guitars shine through.